lcthomas/engl4771s25/additional-readings.md

     * Adam Fales, "The Unpostable," *Los Angeles Review of Books*, February 16, 2021, <https://lareviewofbooks.org/article/the-unpostable-on-patricia-lockwoods-no-one-is-talking-about-this/>
     * Anna Schectman, "The Voice of the Internet," *Representations* 168 (2024): 125-45
 * *The Bluest Eye*
     * There is so much scholarship on this novel.
-This website is an interesting way to get an overview of scholarship on Morrison's novels: <https://blacklitnetwork.org/data-gallery/scholarship_on_toni_morrison/index.html>
+This website is an interesting way to get an overview of some of the scholarship on Morrison's novels: <https://blacklitnetwork.org/data-gallery/scholarship_on_toni_morrison/index.html>

 ## Internet Writing and Histories
 * Jia Tolentino, "The I in Internet" from *Trick Mirror: Reflections on Self-Delusion* (2019)